On this page13

 Beyond the Binary

-The real insight isn't choosing between these systems — it's understanding what each offers.
+The real insight is not choosing between these systems.
+It is understanding what each offers.
 I Ching connects you to philosophical depths and cosmic patterns.
 Kau cim gives you stories and specific guidance.
-Both emerge from the same recognition: sometimes we need help seeing clearly.
+Both come from the same recognition that sometimes we need help seeing clearly.

-In our age of algorithmic predictions and data-driven decisions, both systems offer something algorithms can't — a structured pause that lets you actually think.
-Whether through hexagrams or numbered sticks, the practice of consulting an ancient system forces you to slow down and articulate what you're really asking.
+When most decisions get nudged by algorithms and dashboards, both systems offer something those tools cannot: a structured pause that lets you actually think.
+Whether through hexagrams or numbered sticks, consulting an ancient system forces you to slow down and articulate what you are really asking.

 FAQ